manyprojects/sftp-file-transfer/README.md

 # sftp-file-transfer

 # Overivew
-The code was writeen between the end of 2017 and early 2018 as part of my SFTP file transfer project.
+The code was writen between the end of 2017 and early 2018 as part of my SFTP file transfer project.
 The code was for experimental purpose only.

 # Installation